Plus500 Review Netherlands — Honest Analysis for Dutch Investors

 What does Plus500 charge in fees?

 Plus500 does not charge commissions on CFD trades.
 Costs come from the spread (bid-ask difference), overnight financing charges (for positions held past market close), and potentially a €10/month inactivity fee after 3 months.
 No deposit or withdrawal fees.
-Minimum deposit for Dutch accounts is €200.
+Minimum deposit for Dutch accounts (Plus500EE AS) is €100.
+Other fees may apply — please check Plus500’s full fee schedule for the most current details.

 Is Plus500 suitable for beginners in the Netherlands?